StanfordSpezi/SpeziOnboarding/Sources/SpeziOnboarding/SpeziOnboarding.docc/ObtainingUserConsent.md

 If you want to show multiple consent documents to the user, that need to be signed separately, you can add multiple instances of ``OnboardingConsentView``.
 In that case, it is important that you provide each instance with an unique document identifier String, to distinguish the two consent documents when they are stored.
 Consider the example code below.

-First, you should define an enum which holds a document identifier String for each of the two (or more) documents.
-We recommend using an enum to hold the identifier strings to avoid having to write them explicitly throughout your App (e.g., in the ``OnboardingConsentView`` and the ``Standard``).
+First, define an enum which holds a document identifier String for each of the two (or more) documents.
+We recommend using an enum to hold the identifier strings to avoid having to write them explicitly throughout your App (e.g., in the ``OnboardingConsentView`` and the Spezi `Standard`).

 ```swift
 enum DocumentIdentifiers {